CloudNativeSDWAN/egress-watcher/README.md

 or as IPs defined in the `Egress` fields of a *Kubernetes* `NetworkPolicy`, and we reflect the changes we detect in them.

-The project is designed to accomodate different types defined by other projects.
+The project is designed to accomodate different types of egress policies or external services defined by other projects.

 ### Supported SD-WANs